suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 The document also contains a number of examples.

+The main use case of this document is to encrypt firmware.
+However, SUIT manifests may require other payloads than firmware images to experience confidentiality protection using encryption, for example personalization data, configuration data, or machine learning models.
+While the term firmware is used throughout the document, plaintext other than firmware images may get encrypted using the described mechanism.
+Hence, the terms firmware (image) and plaintext are used interchangably.

 # Conventions and Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",